Pricing, bundling, and driver behavior in crowdsourced delivery: Introduction

 \section{Introduction}

-Crowdsourced delivery systems leverage the services of independent individuals to fulfill delivery tasks.
-They offer several advantages over traditional methods including greater flexibility in delivery capacity and potential cost savings which are crucial to deal with growing customer expectations in increasingly congested urban networks \citep{kaspi_directions_2022}.
-Companies like Amazon Flex, Instacart, and GrubHub already employ this model for package, grocery, and food deliveries, respectively.
-Crowdsourced delivery platforms typically receive delivery requests from customers and assign them to independent individuals in exchange for compensation \citep{alnaggar_crowdsourced_2021}.
+Rising demand and growing customer expectations in last-mile delivery, coupled with congested urban traffic, increasing emissions, and environmental concerns, make innovative solutions more critical than ever.
+A novel strategy is crowdsourced delivery in which tasks are outsourced to occasional drivers, i.e., independent individuals that use their residual capacity by integrating delivery tasks into their pre-planned trips in exchange for compensation \citep{archetti_vehicle_2016, mancini_bundle_2022, wang_joint_2023, cinar2024role}. \blue{Thereby, the term occasional emphasizes sporadic, opportunistic participation rather than regular, shift-based delivery work.} Involving occasional drivers in delivery services can contribute to reductions in traffic congestion and emissions, and offers several advantages over traditional methods including greater flexibility in delivery capacity and potential cost savings which are crucial to deal with growing customer expectations in increasingly congested urban networks \citep{kaspi_directions_2022}.
 In some cases, multiple deliveries are bundled into single offers to enhance driver utilization, provide higher earning opportunities, and reduce per-task delivery costs \citep{mancini2025dynamic}.

 Crowdsourced delivery introduces unique planning and operational challenges that are not present in traditional delivery settings.
 These include the uncertainty in individuals' responses to delivery offers and the need to determine appropriate compensation \citep{savelsbergh2024challenges}.
 Furthermore, operator decisions, such as task bundling and compensation, directly influence individuals’ responses \citep{mohri_modeling_2024}, highlighting the need for models that explicitly incorporate interdependencies among these decisions for improved operational planning.